cardboard-iguana/cardboard-iguana.com/notes/use-a-raspberry-pi-4b-as-an-ipad-pro-hacking-accessory.md

 * Physical access to a Linux system.
 (This could actually be the Pi itself, if you’ve already got it up and running with another operating system.)
 * An HDMI monitor, microHDMI-to-HDMI cable, and a USB keyboard (only needed until we set up network access and USB gadget mode).

-While not necessary for this walk-through, you may also want to pick up a USB ethernet dongle if you think you’ll want to eventually connect the Pi to a wired network (since we'll be running a DHCP server on the PI's built-in ethernet port).

 ## Create the Bootstrap microSD

 If you’re setting the Pi up for the first time, you’ll need to burn a Kali Linux microSD card to bootstrap off of.
 (If you already have a working Pi, fire it up and skip to the next section.)